 Economic growth has resumed despite the pandemic largely due to the trillions of dollars in stimulus programs.
-However, inflation soared as supplies of commodities and labor disrupted by the pandemic could not keep up with high consumer demand.
-Real GDP declined by 1.6% in the first quarter which can be attributed to the decrease in federal, state, and local government spending, private inventory investment, residential fixed investment, partially offset by upturn in exports and consumer spending.
-The decline in federal government spending was due to a decrease in nondefense expenditures while decline in state and local government spending was tied to lower investment in structures.
-On the other hand, the upsurge in consumer spending was due to increase in services particularly food services and accommodations.
-Real GDP declined by 0.6% in the second quarter, a smaller decrease compared to the first quarter due to higher consumer spending and exports as well as smaller decline in government spending.
-Economic and Revenue Forecast Council's (ERFC) forecast for GDP growth is 2.5% for 2022, 1.9% in 202.
-The expected growth rates are 2.0%, 2.0%, and 1.9% in 2025 through 2027.
+However, inflation soared as supplies of commodities and labor, disrupted by the pandemic, could not keep up with high consumer demand.
+Real GDP rose to an annual rate of 2.6% in the third quarter after declining by 0.6% in the second quarter and by 1.6% in the first quarter.
+The increase can be attributed to growth in exports, specifically in goods and services.
+The main contributor in goods include petroleum, nondurable goods, and nonautomotive capital goods.
+Meanwhile, the increase in services were due to upsurge in travel and financial services.
+Other factors that contributed to the increase in GDP include consumer spending particularly in health care, nonresidential fixed investment, and government spending largely due to increase in defense spending.
+The Economic and Revenue Forecast Council's (ERFC) forecast for GDP growth is 1.6% for 2022, 0.6% in 2023, 2.1% in 2024, and 2.0% in 2025 and 2026.

-A total of 315,000 net jobs were added in August led by the health care sector with a gain of 48,000 and followed closely by retain trade with 44,000 jobs and professional and technical services with 41,000 jobs.
-Other sectors with job gains included manufacturing with 22,000, local government excluding education with 21,000, food services and drinking places with 18,000), employment services with 17,000, and construction with 16,000.
-In contrast, local government education jobs declined by 14,000 followed by warehousing and storage at 6,000, business support services at 5,000.
+A total of 261,000 net jobs were added in October led by the health care sector with a gain of 53,000, followed by professional and technical services with 43,000 jobs.
+Similarly, manufacturing added 32,000 jobs, accommodation increased by 20,000, social assistance added 19,000 jobs, and local government excluding education added 16,000 while local government education increased by 14,000 jobs.
+In contrast, warehousing and storage had a reduction of 20,000 jobs, rental and leasing services declined by 8,000, and services to buildings and dwellings lost 6,000 jobs.
+The unemployment rate continues to steadily decline after surging to 14.8% in April 2020 due to the pandemic.
+The unemployment rate in October was recorded at 3.7%, slightly higher than the pre-pandemic rate of 3.5% prior to February 2020.
+The average hourly earnings for private sector increased by 4.7% compared to over a year ago.
+Unemployment rate in October was 3.8%, slightly higher than the rate of 3.5% in September.
+The unemployment rate is expected to average to 3.7% this year and to steadily increase to 4.6% in 2025.
+However, it is expected to decrease to 4.2% in 2027.

-The unemployment rate continues to steadily decline after increasing to 14.8% in April 2020 due to the pandemic.
-The unemployment rate in August was 3.7%, slightly higher than the pre-pandemic rate of 3.5% recorded in February 2020.
-The labor participation rate of 62.3% in May was slightly lower compared to the pre-pandemic rate of 63.4% in January 2020.
-The average hourly earnings increased by 5.2% compared to the over a year ago.
-Unemployment rate is expected to average to 3.6% this year and to steadily increase to 4.6% in 2025.
+Washington state's nonfarm employment increased by 14,600 in September and October.
+Private servicesproviding sectors gained 19,200 jobs in the same two-month period.
+The manufacturing sector added a total of 1,300 jobs, of which 1,200 came from aerospace.
+Construction also added 3,000 jobs.
+State and local jobs decreased by 8,500, and the federal jobs declined by 300.
+The unemployment rates increased to 3.8% in October, up from 3.7% in September.
+However, the October and September rates were significantly lower than the all-time high of 16.8% rate recoded in April 2020.

-Washington state's employment rate exceeded the pre-recession peak in May compared to the national employment rate that was recorded at 0.5% below its pre-recession peak.
-Private services-providing sectors gained 44,900 jobs during December 2021 through May 2022 and another 19,400 jobs in June through August.
-Majority of the jobs in this sector were from leisure and hospitality industries.
-The state and local government jobs increased by 16,300 while the manufacturing industry added a total of 11,200 from December 2021 to August 2022.
-The unemployment rates were 3.9% in May and 3.7% in August which were significantly lower than the all-time high of 16.8% rate recoded in April 2020.
-Washington state housing construction decelerated slightly in the second quarter compared to the first quarter of 2022.
-A total of 60,500 units (SAAR) were approved in the first quarter but decreased to 56,300 (SAAR) in the second quarter.
-The second quarter figured comprised of 32,900 multi-family and 23,300 single-family permits.
+Washington state housing construction decelerated in the second and third quarters compared to the first quarter of 2022.
+A total of 60,500 units Seasonally Adjusted Annualized Rate (SAAR) were approved in the first quarter but decreased to 56,300 (SAAR) in the second quarter and further plunged to 44,500 (SAAR) units in the third quarter.
+The third quarter building permits comprised of 26,100 multi-family and 18,400 single-family units.